Francis Lopez (basketball): Ateneo de Manila

 After Season 94, LSGH underwent changes in management.
 That, and talks with Ateneo assistant coach Ford Arao, prompted Lopez to transfer to Ateneo de Manila.

 Lopez debuted in Season 82 with 14 points and seven rebounds in a win over the Adamson Baby Falcons.
 In their first loss of the season, which was against the FEU Baby Tamaraws, he had 18 points, 14 boards, and five blocks.
 Ateneo bounced back with a win over the UPIS Junior Maroons, in which he had 20 points and three blocks.
 He then had a double-double of 17 points and 18 rebounds over the UST Tiger Cubs.
 At the end of the first round of eliminations, he was fifth in the MVP race as Ateneo had a record of 4–3.
 Against the NSNU Bullpups, he had 17 points, nine rebounds, and five blocks, but missed a go-ahead dunk that eventually led to a close loss.
 At the end of eliminations, he was third in the MVP race as Ateneo went on to clinch the 3rd seed.
 However, they lost in the first round of the playoffs to Adamson.
 He was awarded a spot on the UAAP Juniors Mythical Team at the end of the season, and finished with averages of 16.0 points on 45% shooting, 9.2 rebounds and 3.0 blocks.

 In 2020, Lopez made it to the NBTC 24, a list of the top high school basketball players in the country.
 He was named among the 2020 SLAM Philippines Rising Stars.
 Two years later, he got to play in the SLAM Rising Stars Classic.

+Lopez did not graduate from Ateneo, opting to pursue a professional basketball career.

 Failed stint with Overtime Elite

-On July 13, 2021, Lopez signed with the Overtime Elite basketball league.
+On July 13, 2021, Lopez opted to leave Ateneo and signed with the Overtime Elite basketball league.
 However, he never got to join the league, as his visa was constantly rejected by the US Citizenship and Immigration Services (USCIS).
-He only received $25,000 of his $100,000 deal but it was for the use of his image and likeness in the promotional materials of OTE.
+He only received $25,000 of his $100,000 deal but it was supposedly only for the use of his image and likeness in the promotional materials of OTE.
 He then spent time with the Philippines' men's national team and attempted to play for the Illawarra Hawks in the NBL, but due to his Filipino-Angolan heritage, did not qualify as an Asian import.